-If the team fielding first fail to bowl the required number of overs by the scheduled time for cessation of the first session, play will continue until the required number of overs has been bowled.
+If either team fails to bowl the required number of overs by the scheduled time for cessation of the session, play will continue until the required number of overs has been bowled.
+The over in progress at the scheduled cessation of time shall count as a complete over.